dmlc/gluon-cv/docs/model_zoo/detection.rst

 CenterNet models are evaluated at 512x512 resolution. mAPs with flipped inference(F) are also reported, however, the models are identical.
 Checkout CenterNet demo tutorial here: :ref:`sphx_glr_build_examples_detection_demo_center_net.py`

+Note that ``dcnv2`` indicate that models include Modulated Deformable Convolution (DCNv2) layers, you may need to upgrade MXNet in order to use them.

 .. table::
   :widths: 50 5 25 20